Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Introduction

-A celebrated technique of globalizing Newton's method for unconstrained optimization problems is the cubic regularization scheme proposed in \cite{Nesterov2006}, which enjoys superior global complexity bounds and numerical performance \cite{Nesterov2008,Cartis2011}.
+A celebrated technique of globalizing Newton's method for unconstrained optimization problems is the cubic regularization scheme proposed in \cite{Nesterov2006} with superior global complexity bounds \cite{Nesterov2008,Cartis2011}.
 In \cite{Nesterov2006a}, Nesterov further extended this methodology to solving variational inequalities.
 For monotone operators with Lipschitz Jacobian, the proposed second-order method achieves a complexity bound of $\bigO(1/\epsilon)$.
-For strongly-monotone operator with Lipschitz Jacobian, a local quadratic convergence is established for the regularized Newton method, and an overall complexity of $\bigO(\kappa_2+\log\log(\epsilon^{-1}))$ is achieved by combining several techniques.
-More recently, a new cubic regularization scheme was proposed in \cite{Huang2020} for unconstrained smooth saddle point problems.
-When the objective is strongly-convex-strongly-concave and both its gradient and Hessian are Lipschitz continuous, the authors showed a global linear convergence and a local quadratic convergence with an overall complexity of $\bigO(\kappa^2_1+\kappa_1\kappa_2+\log\log (\epsilon^{-1}))$.
-For the convex-concave setting, they used a homotopy continuation approach to derive a complexity of $\bigO(\log(\epsilon^{-1}))$ under a Lipschitz-type error bound condition, and a complexity of $\bigO(\epsilon^{-\frac{1-\theta}{\theta^2}})$ under a H\"olderian-type error bound condition with parameter $\theta\in (0,1)$.
+For strongly-monotone operators with Lipschitz Jacobian, a local quadratic convergence is established for the regularized Newton method, and an overall complexity of $\bigO(\kappa_2+\log\log(\epsilon^{-1}))$ is achieved by combining several techniques.
+More recently, a new cubic regularization scheme was proposed in \cite{Huang2022cubic} for unconstrained smooth saddle point problems.
+When the objective is strongly-convex-strongly-concave and both its gradient and Hessian are Lipschitz continuous, the authors showed a global linear convergence and a local quadratic convergence with an iteration complexity of $\bigO(\kappa^2_1+\kappa_1\kappa_2+\log\log (\epsilon^{-1}))$.
+Note that these complexity bounds are worse than the ones presented in this paper.